paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 require ecmccfg "EC_RATE=500"
 ```
 {{% notice info %}}
-Theer are some restrictions on the sample rate.
+There are some restrictions on the sample rate.
 Normally, a rate in the range 100Hz-1Khz is a good choice.
 For other rates, please check the documentation of slaves in use.
 {{% /notice %}}

 ** Affinity**